calebabutler/Stack-Lang/README.md

     defun       ; takes in a symbol (quoted with '), and a list executed on runtime. popfun      ; pops the last function definition off of the functions stack

-if your command isn't a primitive, it will either run a predefined function/value or it will be added to the stack as a symbol/number.
+If your command isn't a primitive, it will either run a predefined function/value or it will be added to the stack as a symbol/number.
 Lists are written like this:

     (1 2 3 4)

-everything is in postfix notation.
+Everything is in postfix notation.
 Also, everything is stack based.

     (1 2 3 4)
         stack = [[1, 2, 3, 4]]